trilitech/tezos-developer-docs/docs/tutorials/mobile/part-3.md

 In this section, you will create the pages to :

-- Create a game.
-- Join a game.
-- Play a session.
+- Create a game : you interact with the modal **createGameModal** from the **HomeScreen.tsx** page to create a game session.
+- Join a game : it redirects you to an existing game session on the **SessionScreen.tsx** page.
+This modal is coded on the **HomeScreen.tsx** page.
+- Play a session : once you are on a game session against someone, you can play some action
+  - Choose a move : Scissor , Stone or Paper
+  - Reveal your move to resolve the game round.
+A game session can have several rounds
+- Visualize the top player results

 ## Play on a game session